-Having only just finished Series 2, I find myself in an unusual predicament – reviewing perhaps the most anticipated episode of the show ever.
-There was practically no point in me trying to avoid spoilers at this stage, I see more memes and tweets about the show than I do about the Royal Baby, and at least being a few series in, I know a fair few of these characters.
+Having only just finished series two of the biggest show on television, I find myself in an unusual predicament – reviewing perhaps the most anticipated episode of the series ever.
+There was practically no point in me trying to avoid spoilers at this stage; I see more memes and tweets about the show than I do the Royal Baby, and at least being a few series in, I know a fair few of these characters.
 Never fear, I’ve brushed up and done my reading on everything else important, so here goes: a Game of Thrones novice reviews ‘The Long Night’.

 The aforementioned Red Woman was surprisingly helpful at the eleventh hour, no doubt atoning for her many sins, casting fire spells and giving sage advice to our heroes, before she leaves the castle at dawn, finally victorious, and… drops dead.
 Weird flex, but OK.

 Speaking of deaths, we weren’t short of them this episode.
-Kudos to the writers, the actors, and the director for allowing the emotional beats to land amidst the chaos of the battle, particularly the sacrifices of Jorah (friend-zoned till the end), Theon (I’ve been informed you’re supposed to love him by Series 8), and poor little Lyanna the Giant-Slayer (haven’t met her yet but she seems pretty badass).
+Kudos to the writers, actors, and director Miguel Sapochnik for allowing the emotional beats to land amidst the chaos of the battle, particularly the sacrifices of Jorah (friend-zoned till the end), Theon (I’ve been informed you’re supposed to love him by series eight), and poor little Lyanna the Giant-Slayer (haven’t met her yet but she seems pretty badass).
 Some beautiful performances all-round, it must be said.

 Words by James Nash